SonoStudy & Review of literature: Rapid Lung/cardiac/IVC – differentiates causes of acute dyspnea

 SonoStudy and Tutorial: EPSS vs fractional shortening for LV function – is EPSS good enough?

-In the most recent issue of the Journal of Ultrasound through AIUM, Weekes et al. talk about a hot topic that emergency and critical care physicians hold dear to them – the EPSS , or E-point septal separation – the minimal distance between the anterior mitral valve leaflet and the interventricular septum in the parasternal long view of the cardiac echo during diastole using M-Mode.
+In a recent issue of the Journal of Ultrasound through AIUM, Weekes et al. (and Kendall et al in AM J EM) talk about a hot topic that emergency and critical care physicians hold dear to them – the EPSS , or E-point septal separation – the minimal distance between the anterior mitral valve leaflet and the interventricular septum in the parasternal long view of the cardiac echo during diastole using M-Mode.
 Now, EPSS is not a part of point of care echo right now (i know, phew!), but there are conversations about whether it should be.
 The reason is because it is thought that EPSS is a good tool for LV function delineation, possibly better than simple visualization, despite knowing the risks of underestimating ejection fraction due to endocardial output limitations (see below). …Yeah, I know, that’s a lot of words and it took me a year to really understand what the above meant.
 So, let’s talk about it…especially as it is included in the updated RUSH protocol by Seif, Perera, et al.

 Now, lets talk a bit about the anatomy and physiology about this before we talk about the study.
 The mitral valve has an anterior leaflet and a posterior leaflet.
 You can see the mitral valve open and close in the parasternal long view of the heart. the below picture indicates the anterior leaflet: